Josh Alexander: X Division Champion (2021–2022)

 Following the departure of Ethan Page, Alexander returned to singles competition.
-He faced Brian Myers at the Hard To Kill pre-show in a losing effort.
-On the January 19 episode of Impact!, Alexander turned face when he confronted Ace Austin backstage.
+He faced Brian Myers at the Hard To Kill pre-show in a losing effort, turning face in the process.
+On the January 19 episode of Impact!, Alexander cemented his face turn when he confronted Ace Austin backstage.
 He was subsequently assaulted by Austin and Madman Fulton until new signee Matt Cardona came to even the odds.
-This would culminate into a tag team match the following week, where Alexander and Cardona emerged victorious.
+This culminated in a tag team match the following week, where Alexander and Cardona emerged victorious.

 At No Surrender, Alexander won a Triple Threat Revolver match to be the number one contender to the Impact X Division Championship, where he lost against TJP on the February 16 episode of Impact!.
 At Rebellion, he defeated Ace Austin and TJP to win the X Division Championship for the first time.
 On the April 29 episode of Impact!, Alexander made his first successful title defense against Austin.
 At Under Siege on May 15, he had another successful title defense against New Japan Pro-Wrestling (NJPW) talent El Phantasmo.
 On June 3, Alexander defended the title against TJP in Impact's first-ever 60-minute Iron man match, winning 2–1 in sudden death overtime.
 At Slammiversary on July 17, Alexander successfully retained his X Division Championship in an Ultimate X match against Austin, Chris Bey, Petey Williams, Rohit Raju, and Trey Miguel.
 Alexander then retained his title against Black Taurus at Homecoming, against Jake Something at Emergence, and against Chris Sabin at Victory Road.

 Later that night at Victory Road, Alexander confronted Impact World Champion Christian Cage (who had retained his title moments before against Ace Austin), invoking Option C to relinquish his X Division Championship for a World Championship match in the main event of Bound for Glory.
 At Bound for Glory on October 23, Alexander defeated Cage to win the Impact World Championship.
 However, while celebrating with his family, he lost the title to Moose, who cashed in his Call Your Shot Gauntlet trophy.
 At Turning Point, Alexander called out Moose but was instead attacked by the debuting Jonah.
 At Hard To Kill, Alexander defeated Jonah.
-On February 14, 2022, Alexander announced that his contract with Impact Wrestling had expired.
+On February 14, 2022, Alexander announced that his contract with Impact Wrestling and US work visa had expired; an angle was done to write him off television during the February 10 episode of Impact, where Impact president Scott D'Amore "sent him home".